cstubben/pmcXML/README.md

 	9 Discussion                                                                                         In this study, high induction of tssD-5 (BPSS1498), an effector Hcp1 protein of T6SS was observed throughout the infection period.

 The `pmcTable` function parses the XML tables into a list of data.frames.
-This functions uses rowspan and colspan attributes within the <th> and <td> tags to correctly format and repeat cell values as needed.
-For example, [Table 1](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3418162/table/T1) includes a multi-line header spanning four columns which is repeated within each cell and then the two rows are combined into a single header row for display.
+This functions uses rowspan and colspan attributes within the th and td tags to correctly format and repeat cell values as needed.
+For example, [Table 1](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3418162/table/T1) includes a multi-line header spanning four columns which is repeated across each cell and then the two rows are combined into a single header row for display.
 The caption and footnotes for each table are also saved as attributes.

 	x2 <- pmcTable(doc)
 	[1] "Parsing Table 1 Twenty-five common up-regulated genes of B. pseudomallei during intracellular growth in host macrophages relative to in vitro growth"